 Our first couple only put away $50,000 for retirement while the second couple saved $150,000 and still came up short in comparison.
 This is a perfect illustration of why saving for retirement should come first and saving for college should become a second priority.

-The power of compounding allows your earning to grow ever faster much as a snowball grows as it rolls further and further downhill.
+The power of compounding allows your earnings to grow ever faster much as a snowball grows as it rolls further and further downhill.
 As you can see in our illustration, our second couple cannot catch up with the first couple even though they saved an extra $100,000 and saved for an additional 20 years.

 Saving for the kid’s college may be a noble endeavor and something every parent may aspire to do.
 But, as our example shows taking care of retirement first will pay dividends for years and years to come.